vic897/offline-flutter-tutor/README.md

 ## This project was built to:

-Learn Flutter using official documentation instead of shallow tutorials Prevent hallucinated or incorrect explanations from LLMs Explore practical use of RAG systems and local LLM tooling Build a reusable developer-focused learning assistant
+-Learn Flutter using official documentation instead of shallow tutorials -Prevent hallucinated or incorrect explanations from LLMs -Explore practical use of RAG systems and local LLM tooling -Build a reusable developer-focused learning assistant

 ## Limitations

-Documentation must be manually curated
+-Documentation must be manually curated
-Not a replacement for full API references
+-Not a replacement for full API references
-CLI-only by design (no GUI)
+-CLI-only by design (no GUI)

 ## Future Improvements

-Automatic documentation ingestion
+-Automatic documentation ingestion
-Error-focused debugging mode
+-Error-focused debugging mode
-Interactive quizzes and practice tasks
+-Interactive quizzes and practice tasks
-Optional TUI or web interface
+-Optional TUI or web interface